Aer Travel Pack 3 X-Pac · โ˜… 4.7 Best Premium One-Bag Pack Check price on Amazon →

 Yes for travelers who value premium fabric and a clean minimal silhouette.
 The X-Pac VX21 sailcloth meaningfully outperforms 400D nylon for abrasion and water resistance, and the suspended laptop sleeve protects a 16 inch MacBook Pro reliably across nine flights.

 Choose the Aer if you carry a 16 inch laptop daily and want premium sailcloth.
-Choose the Allpa 35L at $200 if you want a four-compartment mesh-faced system and a $69 saving.
+Choose the Allpa 35L at this price if you want a four-compartment mesh-faced system and the price saving.
 The Aer has cleaner exterior styling, the Allpa has busier internal organization.

 It is water-resistant, not waterproof.
 The X-Pac VX21 fabric and YKK AquaGuard zippers handle 30 minute drizzle conditions without internal soak.
 For sustained heavy rain, plan on a rain cover or dry bag liner.